Meroine97/Problem_Solving/README.md

 # Problem_Solving
+> [!IMPORTANT]
-# Solving problems is a skill that every programmer should have.
+> # Solving problems is a skill that every programmer should have.
 A good programmer should solve at least 2,000 problems.
 ## Some Advice:
 `1: Understand the difference between programming languages and programming itself:`
 A programming language is just a tool used to solve problems (depending on the problem you have).